Dev-Craig44/node.js/README.md

 ## Logging Errors Using Winston

 The Windston logger has what we call a `Transport` which is a storage device for our logs

+- Console
+- File
+- HTTP

+We can log messages in:

+- MongoDB
+- CouchDB
+- Reddis
+- Loggly